couchbase/docs-operator/couchbaseClusterConfig.md

 As the list of server groups to use is explicit the end user has flexibility in controlling exactly where pods will be scheduled e.g. one cluster may reside in one set of server groups, and another cluster in another set of server groups.

 At present the scheduling simply stripes pods across the server groups; each new pod is run in a server group with the fewest existing cluster members.
-The scheduler is not currently service aware, so it is possible that a server class exposing only the query service may be scheduled to a single server group.
-This may lead to service unavailability in the event of a data center failure.
+This is performed on a per-server configuration basis to ensure individual classes of servers are equally distributed for high-availability.
+For each class of server configuration you may choose override the set of server groups to schedule across; see the documentation under the ```spec.servers.serverGroups``` configuration key.

-The server group feature also does not support service redistribution at this time, so scaling the set of server groups will not result in any pods being 'moved' to make best use of the new topology or evacuated from a removed server group.
+The server group feature also not support service redistribution at this time, so scaling the set of server groups will not result in any pods being 'moved' to make best use of the new topology or evacuated from a removed server group.

 > *Field rules:* The ```serverGroups``` field is optional.
 If set pods will be scheduled across the specified set of server groups.
 The server groups must be set at cluster creation time, and currently should be assumed to be immutable.